Drug Frequently Asked Questions

 Why do people take drugs?

 People begin to take drugs for a variety of reasons:

-- To feel good.
-Most abused drugs produce an intense feeling of pleasure.
+To feel good.
+Most misused drugs produce an intense feeling of pleasure.
 This sensation of euphoria is followed by other effects, which differ with the type of drug used.

 What is drug addiction?